The Perfect 10-Days in Portugal Itinerary (Without a Car)

 Arab Room at the Palacio da Bolsa

-From the Palacio da Bolsa, you might want to visit one of Porto's grand cathedrals.
+From the Palacio da Bolsa, you might want to visit one (or both) of Porto's grand cathedrals.
 The Igreja Monumento de São Francisco is right next to the Palacio da Bolsa, and the Sé do Porto (Porto Cathedral) is a short walk away.
+Both are historic, and the São Francisco Church is especially stunning inside.

 Porto waterfront